jennajoyram/Jenna_Joy_python_exam/Readme.md

 -   `test_kmer_analyzer.py`: A test script that uses `pytest` to validate the functionality of the `kmer_analyzer.py` script.

+-   `kmer_analysis_documentation.docx` : This document explains the data structures used, the edge cases and how the defined functions avoid overcounting of kmers.

 ### Expected Output

 The `output_file` will be in a tab-delimited format, where: